aldaris/aldaris.github.io/_posts/2018-03-05-subresource-integrity.markdown

 The validation process is pretty well defined in the spec fortunately, but here is the gist of it:

 * The browsers should pick the strongest algorithm they support from the listed values.
-* If there are multiple hashes with the same algorithm, the validation will succeed as long as one of the values is matching.
+* If there are multiple hashes with the same algorithm, the validation will succeed as long as one of the values matches.

 ### SRI validation and same-origin policy